TylorS/typed/apps/website/content/guides/testing-typed-systems.md

 ## Test retained rows as objects, not strings

-The picker’s results can reorder.
-Its retained IDs should keep their rendered rows while each live item updates the content.
-Rendering the same final text into new elements would hide an identity regression, so retain an element reference:
+A keyed list should retain each row when its item moves.
+Rendering the same final text into new elements would hide an identity regression, so compare the element before and after reordering:

 ```ts
 import { Deferred, Effect, Fiber } from "effect"